Focus: The focus of this self-help article is to provide the steps and information necessary to integrate Microsoft Dynamics CRM with PandaDoc.

 Step 1d: Click Import to finalize the installation.

-Step 2: Access Microsoft Dynamics CRM objects to review the newly added PandaDoc module.
+Step 2: Access Microsoft Dynamics CRM entities to review the newly added PandaDoc module.

 To access the PandaDoc module, open any Opportunity, Account or Contact record.
 If you see a screen like this, please click “connect” and login to your PandaDoc account.

-Once you’re connected, you will see a list of related documents to an Opportunity, Account or Contact object, if applicable.
+Once you’re connected, you will see a list of related documents to an Opportunity, Account or Contact entity, if applicable.

 Step 3: Setup of PandaDoc Templates to be used with Microsoft Dynamics CRM.
 Next, we need to setup our templates and what data we want to pull from Microsoft Dynamics CRM.
 In the following sections, we will discuss the setup of “Roles” and “Tokens”.